create3000/x_ite/docs/_posts/components/Rendering/IndexedTriangleSet.md

 IndexedTriangleSet is a geometry node containing a Coordinate or CoordinateDouble node, and can also contain Color or ColorRGBA, Normal and TextureCoordinate nodes.

-The IndexedTriangleSet node belongs to the **Rendering** component level **3** and its default container field is *geometry.* It is available from X3D version 3.0 or higher.
+The IndexedTriangleSet node belongs to the **Rendering** component and requires level **3**, its default container field is *geometry.* It is available from X3D version 3.0 or higher.

 ## Hierarchy